codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 ## The Holy Grail: server and client code sharing

 From Google Search, I learned that in order to have a responsive web app, it is critical to both render pages on the server and in the browser.
 Google can afford to do this, because it has so many engineers and speed is of paramount importance to search.
-To acheive fast page loads as well as fast page updates, Google implements pretty much the entire Search front-end in C++ as well as JavaScript.
+To achieve fast page loads as well as fast page updates, Google implements pretty much the entire Search front-end in C++ as well as JavaScript.
 They have been working on a number of projects to make this easier over the past couple of years, but needless to say, such a process is too expensive and slow for a startup or a complex app.

 Gmail, Twitter, and other sites rendered only in the client were painfully slow to load.
 Twitter went through the full circle on this---they started as a server-rendered Rails app, rewrote to render [everything in the client](http://engineering.twitter.com/2010/09/tech-behind-new-twittercom.html), and then realized it took their users 4 seconds to be able to read a 140 character message.
 Now, Twitter renders half the page in Scala on the server, and they render the other half in JavaScript in the client.
 This both makes it more difficult for them to maintain a code base in multiple languages and means that the least important items on the page pop-in a few seconds after page load.
 People are very sensitive to movement, so in effect, they are distracting their users with the least important information after every page load.